samuelru/logrotate/README.md

 1. **Automated Builds**: Every push to the main branch and pull request triggers an automated build.
 2. **Versioned Releases**: Creating a tag with the format `v*` (e.g., `v1.0.0`) triggers a versioned release.
+3. **Monthly Updates**: The image is automatically rebuilt and published on the first day of each month to ensure it stays up-to-date.
-3. **Docker Hub Publishing**: Successfully built images are automatically published to [Docker Hub](https://hub.docker.com/r/samuelrunggaldier/logrotate).
+4. **Docker Hub Publishing**: Successfully built images are automatically published to [Docker Hub](https://hub.docker.com/r/samuelrunggaldier/logrotate).

 ### Versioning Strategy